Landslide classification: Volcanic activity

 Some of the largest and most destructive landslides known have been associated with volcanoes.
 These can occur either in association with the eruption of the volcano itself, or as a result of mobilisation of the very weak deposits that are formed as a consequence of volcanic activity.
-Essentially, there are two main types of volcanic landslide: lahars and debris avalanches, the largest of which are sometimes termed flank collapses.
+Essentially, there are two main types of volcanic landslide: lahars and debris avalanches, the largest of which are sometimes termed sector collapses.

 An example of a lahar was seen at Mount St Helens during its catastrophic eruption on May 18, 1980.

 Failures on volcanic flanks themselves are also common.
 For example, a part of the side of Casita Volcano in Nicaragua collapsed on October 30, 1998, during the heavy precipitation associated with the passage of Hurricane Mitch.
 Debris from the initial small failure eroded older deposits from the volcano and incorporated additional water and wet sediment from along its path, increasing in volume about ninefold.
 The lahar killed more than 2,000 people as it swept over the towns of El Porvenir and Rolando Rodriguez at the base of the mountain.

 Debris avalanches commonly occur at the same time as an eruption, but occasionally they may be triggered by other factors such as a seismic shock or heavy rainfall.
 They are particularly common on strato volcanoes, which can be massively destructive due to their large size.
 The most famous debris avalanche occurred at Mount St Helens during the massive eruption in 1980.
 On May 18, 1980, at 8:32 a.m. local time, a magnitude 5.1 earthquake shook Mount St. Helens.
 The bulge and surrounding area slid away in a gigantic rockslide and debris avalanche, releasing pressure, and triggering a major pumice and ash eruption of the volcano.
 The debris avalanche had a volume of about 1 km3, traveled at 50 to 80 m/s, and covered an area of 62 km2, killing 57 people.